How To Stop Google Ads Once and for All

 2. Launch AdLock, click Activation, and paste your 9-digit license key;

-3. Click the Ad-blocking tab, find a gigantic on/off toggle, and switch it to the On position;
+3. Click the Ad-blocking tab, find a humongous ON/OFF toggle, and switch it to the ON position;

 4. Enjoy ad-free internet.